Courtesy Pay Overdraft Opt-In Request

 On November 12, 2009, the Federal Reserve finalized changes to Regulation E, which implements the Electronic Funds Transfer Act that affects Overdrafts caused by ATM and everyday debit card transactions.
 This regulatory change requires you to notify us whether you want us to pay ATM and every day debit card transactions when you do not have available funds in your checking / share draft account to cover the transaction.

 As you know, Courtesy Pay Overdraft Service protects your checking account when you don't have available funds in your checking account to cover a retail transaction.
 After August 15th, 2010, we will not authorize overdrafts for ATM and everyday debit card transactions that will cause your account to go negative unless you tell us you want to Opt-In.
 Please note that you do not need to sign the form to continue Overdraft Services for checks or ACH items.
-For more details about our Courtesy Pay Overdraft Service, click HERE.
-Otherwise, scroll down to read the following and Opt-In!
+Find more details about our Courtesy Pay Overdraft Service.
+Otherwise, continue scrolling to read the following and Opt-In!

 Courtesy Pay Overdraft Service Opt-In Request

 WHAT YOU NEED TO KNOW ABOUT OVERDRAFTS AND OVERDRAFT FEES

 An overdraft occurs when you do not have available funds in your account to cover a transaction, but we pay it anyway.
 We can cover your overdrafts in two different ways:

 - We have standard overdraft practices that come with your account, which in essence, allows your account to go negative due to overdraft occurrences.